joao-frohlich/api-bigodera/README.md

 `flask run`

 With this, you are able to test the program and every modification you make.
-If you want more information about how the code works, I suggest the documentation of (Flask)[https://flask.palletsprojects.com/en/2.0.x/] and (Flask RESTful)[https://flask-restful.readthedocs.io/en/latest/].
+If you want more information about how the code works, I suggest the documentation of [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Flask RESTful](https://flask-restful.readthedocs.io/en/latest/).

-If there are any questions, you can contact me on (Telegram)[https://t.me/joaofrohlich]
+If there are any questions, you can contact me on [Telegram](https://t.me/joaofrohlich)